quii/learn-go-with-tests/databases.md

 }
 ```

-Since `TestMigrateIntegration` takes so much space, let's start using table-driven tests for our successes and failures.
+Since `TestMigrateIntegration` is taking so much space, let's start using table-driven tests for our successes and failures to keep our tests a bit shorter.

 ```go
 // bookshelf/integration_test.go